Motorcycle Accidents – The Facts

-Riders are more affected by road hazards then car drivers.
-For example, if there is a small pothole in the road a car would drive over it while feeling a slight bump, if a rider hits this the wrong way they could become airborne and thrown from the bike.
+Riders are more affected by road hazards than car drivers.
+For example, if there is a small pothole in the road a car would drive over it while feeling a slight bump, if a rider hits this the wrong way they could become airborne and be thrown from the bike.

 Motorbikes are smaller, which means they can be hidden behind other vehicles and obstacles.
-Bikes also move differently to other vehicles, which might affect the way they are positioned on the road.
+Bikes also move differently from other vehicles, which might affect the way they are positioned on the road.

 To ride or drive any vehicle, an amount of skill is required.
 However to be a motorbike rider, more skill is arguably required, and like all road users experience is ever expanding.
 It’s when people ride motorcycles without the required skill that accidents are more likely.
 In 2001 a study found that one quarter of all motorcycle fatalities involved a rider without their full licence.

 Motorcycle accidents in the UK

 In an article from the Department of Transport 2015, they released some statistics on Motorcycle Causalities in the UK.
 They produced some really interesting facts showing the number of motorcyclist’s getting killed or seriously harmed has declined greatly since 1979, as shown in the below graph:

 The highest number of biker fatalities was shown to be in 1930 at a staggering 1,832.
 The lowest year was 2012 at 328 deaths; this figure has floated around there in the last few years.
 The seriously injured figure had a low year in 2010, at an annual figure of 4,780.

 The study also showed where the crashes were taking place, outlining a huge percentage of fatalities on rural roads.
 The vast majority of accidents involved another vehicle, and of the other vehicles 79% were cars.